Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Classification and clustering.md

 - Maximization of inter-cluster distance.

-K-means is also called  **Lloyd’s algorithm**.
+K-means is also called  **Lloyd algorithm**.
 It is a prototype-based clustering method.

 > * Set the class number $k$ and initialize the centers of the classes $\{c_i, c_2, \dots, c_k\}$.
 > * Split the data set to $k$ classes by the shortest distance to the center: